Steel Magnolias: Box office

 Steel Magnolias grossed $84.6 million in the United States and Canada, and $12.1 million in other territories, for a worldwide total of $96.8 million.

 In the United States and Canada, the film debuted at number four in its opening weekend, grossing $5.4 million from 480 theaters.
 The following weekend, it expanded to 720 theaters and grossed $7 million.

 Critical response

 Steel Magnolias received mixed reviews from critics upon release, although Roberts's performance was praised.
+Metacritic, which uses a weighted average, assigned the a score of 56 out of 100, based on 13 critics, indicating "mixed or average" reviews.

-In a negative review, Hal Hinson of The Washington Post said that the film felt "more Hollywood than the South."
+In a negative review, Hal Hinson of The Washington Post said that the film "runs on gags, pitched to the cheapest seats, and maudlin emotion, pitched to the cheapest sentiments.
+The script […] is on a degenerated line from Tennessee Williams by way of Hallmark cards."
 More enthusiastic was Roger Ebert of the Chicago Sun-Times, who said that the film was "willing to sacrifice its over-all impact for individual moments of humor, and while that leaves us without much to take home, you've got to hand it to them: The moments work".